BinDong314/DASSA/docs/source/templatematch.rst

 .. template-match:

-TemplateMatch
+Template Matching
 =============

-TemplateMatch contains a parallel tempalte-match code on DAS data.
+Template Matching contains a parallel tempalte matching code (namely tmatch) on DAS data.

 Tables of contents of this page

 - :ref:`1, Quick Start Example`
 - :ref:`2, Configuration File`
-- :ref:`3, Documentation for Functions within the Xcorrelation`
+- :ref:`3, Documentation for Functions within the TemplateMatch`

 1, Quick Start Example
 ----------------------

-Below is a quick start example to run `xcorrelation` with the existing configuration file ( xcorrelation.config ) in the repo.
+Below is a quick start example to run `tmatch` with the existing configuration file (tmatch.config ) in the repo.
-The xcorrelation accepts one parameter `-c` which comes with the configuration file name.
+The tmatch accepts one parameter `-c` which comes with the configuration file name.

 .. code-block:: bash

-#!/bin/bash

-#SBATCH -C cpu
-#SBATCH -q regular
-#SBATCH -A m1248
-#SBATCH -N 36
-#SBATCH -t 02:30:00
-#SBATCH -J tmatch
-#SBATCH -e tmatch-reoganized_%j.err
-#SBATCH -o tmatch-reoganized_%j.out

-export HDF5_USE_FILE_LOCKING=FALSE

-srun -n 72 tmatch-reoganized -c  tmatch-reorg.config
+ > ./tmatch -c tmatch.config

 2, Configuration File